What does a content marketing strategy doc look like? There is no right or wrong way

 - Style guide: Oxford comma or no Oxford comma?
 Percent or %?
 Include a link to the publication’s style guide as well as some reminders of the “in-house rules” and preferences.

-- Creative media: If it’s a campaign consisting of the copy, graphics, and/or video, specify when and where these elements come into play.
+- Creative media: if it’s a campaign consisting of copy, graphics, and/or video, specify when and where these elements come into play.

 If you create a plan without doing your homework, you’re going to be lucky or wrong.
 Sounds obvious, right?
 Well, not everyone looks at data and insights before coming up with a plan, so including this in your process is an absolute must.

-- A coverage matrix: This has nothing to do with The Matrix (we promise).
+- A coverage matrix: this has nothing to do with The Matrix (we promise).
 A coverage matrix shows that your content strategically covers all considerations.
 It breaks down where and how your content is allocated to things like topics, blog categories, geographical regions, funnel stage, and so forth.
-For example, a coverage matrix for March’s content could show how many top-of-funnel (TOFU) blog posts were published vs. middle-of-funnel (MOFU) vs. bottom-of-funnel (BOFU).
+For example, a coverage matrix for March’s content could show how many top-of-funnel blog posts were published vs. middle-of-funnel vs. bottom-of-funnel.
 A coverage matrix helps you identify if you’ve been neglecting or overcompensating in particular verticals.

-- A thematic calendar: Based on factors in the matrix the calendar (as well holidays and other events that are relevant to your industry) a thematic plan combines your coverage matrix, national holidays and other relevant industry events to create a calendar broken down by quarterly and monthly basis.
+- A thematic calendar: a thematic plan combines your coverage matrix, national holidays, and other relevant industry events to create a calendar broken down by quarterly and monthly basis.
 A good thematic calendar will also begin to illustrate what kind of ideas would result.
 Think of it as an abstract manifestation of the factors highlighted in the matrix.